 Adams got his first drum set at the age of two, and started taking lessons when he was four.
 He has studied with some of the finest musicians in the midwest, including Robert Adney (South Dakota Symphony), Steve Roehm (The New Standards), and Phil Hey (Phil Hey Quartet).

 In 2014, Adams became a founding member of Below Zero, along with bassist Jorgen Linné and trombonist Jacob Rochell-Share.
 After a short time, pianist August McKinney and saxophonist Noah Willhite joined the group.
-That core quintet has not changed since 2015.
-Below Zero performs across the Twin Cities regularly.
+That core quintet performed across the Twin Cities regularly for over three years.
+In 2018, the group decided to suspend activity in order for each to pursue additional opportunities.
+The rhythm section intends to continue as a trio.

 Adams created Liquid Vinyl in the summer of 2016.
-This group currently features Adams on drums, Ethan Bogle on piano, August McKinney on auxiliary keyboard, Bruce Acosta on guitar, Jon Butler on bass, Calvin Reyes on trumpet, Victor Imbo on trombone, and Thoger Boyum on saxophone.
+This group currently features Adams on drums, Owen Finch on piano, Jackson Wheeler on guitar, Jon Butler on bass, Calvin Reyes on trumpet, and Eli Zukor-Zimmermann on tenor saxophone - the sixth iteration of Liquid Vinyl to date.

-Besides music, Adams enjoys philosophy, video games, science fiction movies, and books by J. R. R. Tolkien.
+Besides music, Adams enjoys philosophy, video games, science fiction movies, and books by his favorite authors, J. R. R. Tolkien and Timothy Zahn.